andretavare5/blog/content/posts/2019/fraudulent-ads-sdk-installed-on-15-million-android-devices/index.en.md

 date: 2019-03-08
 lastmod: 2019-03-08
 draft: false
-description: "Likely, most of the apps that embed these SDKs are not malicious, but are simply trying to monetize their work.
-However, by using these SDKs, app developers are often unknowingly placing their users at risk and facilitating advertising fraud."
+description: "By using these SDKs, app developers are often unknowingly placing their users at risk and facilitating advertising fraud."
 images: ["arrkii-ad.webp"]
 resources:
 - name: "featured-image"